Our business model

 - Maintain an efficient, scalable and resilient infrastructure

 Assets administered by Exact as at 31 December 2019: £9.3bn

 |Total number of employees at the end of 2019||Number of Group employees promoted in 2019|

 1. OSB customer score relates to Kent Reliance savings customers; CCFS customer NPS relates to Charter Savings Bank customers; OSB broker NPS relates to Kent Reliance brokers and CCFS broker NPS relates to Precise Mortgage brokers.

 2. Retention is defined as average maturing fixed contractual retail deposits that remain with the Bank on their maturity date.

 Our vision is to become our customers’ favourite bank; one that delivers its very best, challenges convention and opens doors that others can’t.

 Strong relationships, built on regular engagement with all our stakeholders, are fundamental to achieving this vision, central to the Group’s culture and embedded in the Board’s responsibilities.

 The Combination with CCFS extended our stakeholder reach as we added new colleagues, customers, brokers and shareholders.
 The Board is committed to doing the right thing for all of our stakeholders as they fulfil their duty to promote the success of the Group under section 172 of the Companies Act 2006.

-The following pages outline how OSB Group engaged with its key stakeholders during the year, which includes information on how the Directors have discharged their duty under section 172 of the Companies Act 2006.
-For more information on how the Directors discharged their duty under section 172 of the Companies Act 2006, see page 89 and the Corporate Governance Report.
+The following pages outline how the OSB Group engaged with its key stakeholders during the year, which includes information on how the Directors have discharged their duty under section 172 of the Companies Act 2006.
+For More information on how the Directors discharged their duty under section 172 of the Companies Act 2006 is included in the Corporate Governance section of the Annual Report.